This paper contains links, usually to cppreference.com, to explain some terms

 These are more efficient than comparing *this to the integer 0.

-bool is_one() const noexcept; bool is_one(bool negative) const noexcept;
+bool is_one() const; bool is_one(bool negative) const;

 is_one() with no argument returns whether *this is ±1.